Food Additives

-Food additives are substances that have been added to food either accidentally or on purpose.
 They are added intentionally for a variety of reasons including to slow down spoilage, to enhance color and flavor, and to improve texture and nutrient density.
-They are added accidentally due to food processing, packaging and storage methods.

 The desirability of adding foreign substances to our food supply has been the subject of a great deal of controversy.
-The FDA has instituted regulations to control these substances, and is constantly re-evaluating their standards.
+The FDA has instituted regulations to control these substances, and is constantly reevaluating their standards.

 Here is a list of common food additives that are added intentionally by food manufacturers.